colmoneill/drafts/research-methodologies/reseach-methodology-seminar-1.md

 Art in the Age of...
 Asymmetrical Warfare

-Make the following small texts which

 a) describe a work in the show

-##### *Autonomy cube*, 2014
+##### *Autonomy cube*, 2014 / Trevor Paglen with Jacob Appelbaum
 The piece stands on the exhibition floor, placed on top of a white stand.
-It contains a cluster of computer chips, cables linking them, and one cable bundle piercing through the base of the cube, thruough to the stand.
-The dimentions of the cube exactly match the ones of the stand, so while it has a presence in space, it remains relatively discrete.
+It contains a cluster of circuit boards, neatly organised together, cables linking them together, and one cable bundle piercing through the base of the cube, through to the stand.
+The dimensions of the cube exactly match the ones of the stand, so while it has a presence in space, it remains relatively discrete.

 The total amounts to a height of 116cm, and is described by the gallery as *mixed media*.
+That is not an understatement.

 b) research other work by that artist concerns himself with ways of seeing.